Equity Options (including Options on Canadian Depositary Receipts “CDRs”)

 Delivery

-Via the CDS Clearing and Depository Services Inc., on the second business day following the exercise date.
+Via the CDS Clearing and Depository Services Inc., on the first business day following the exercise date.

 Trading hours